 Since 2013, there has been a tremendous increase in M&A activity in the creative services space.
-In 2013, 39 transactions were completed, but in 2016, 70 transactions were consummated, representing a staggering 80% increase with most of sellers being digital agencies.
+In 2013, 39 transactions were completed, but in 2016, 77 transactions were consummated, representing a staggering 97% increase with most of sellers being digital agencies.
+Furthermore, 2017 is off to a hot start, with 58 deals completed through July 2017, which represents the YTD period in this report.
+If this pace continues, 2017 will be another record year in terms of deal activity in the creative services space.
 The below chart shows the number of transactions per year involving companies in each seller category.